 Where to Celebrate Thanksgiving

 PIER 39 is one of the best places to spend your Thanksgiving holiday.
 Whether you are a San Francisco local, have family and friends visiting from out of town or are on vacation yourself, PIER 39 is a great place to go.
 You won’t be able to beat the killer SF Bay views, cute wildlife, and incredible food options available.
 We know that if you’re traveling it’s not always easy to find good restaurants that are open during the holidays.
 If you are looking for an alternative to cooking this Thanksgiving, Fog Harbor Fish House is open from 11:30am to 9pm.
-As one of the best restaurants with a view in San Francisco, we have you covered for delicious seafood for the holidays, not to mention an unbeatable view!
+As one of the best San Francisco restaurants on the water, we have you covered for delicious seafood, and the best crab in San Francisco, for the holidays, not to mention an unbeatable view!